 Most traders risk less than 1% or 2% of their accounts with each trade.
 Set aside a firm amount of money you are willing to risk, and remember to stick by it.

 Another important detail of Day Trading in Australia is keeping up to date with market trends and news.
-Record the markets you are interested in trading in, along with any research you have conducted about them in a Day Trading journal.
+Record the markets you are interested in trading in, along with any research you have conducted about them in your journal.
 A Day Trading journal can also be used to track your performance and risk management.
 Documenting both market trends and your trading decisions can help serve as a means of measuring progress.

 Is Day Trading Legal in Australia?